-Long-Time Immune Response of Rainbow trout (Oncorhynchus mykiss) to local Yersiniosis Vaccine (Antiyersin) under Farm Condition
+Long-time Immune Response of Rainbow Trout (Oncorhynchus mykiss) to a Local Yersiniosis Vaccine (Antiyersin) Under Farm Conditions

 Document Type : Original Articles